 My husband says that the French are like a coconut, very difficult to crack but once you’re in, you’re in.

 Anglo-Saxons on the other hand are like a peach, very open and soft in the beginning but hard to create long and meaningful friendships in the long run.

 Both have their pluses and minuses however I wasn’t ready for this challenge and found myself only being able to meet and connect with other expatriates in the beginning.

 Sundays and August

 All shops are shut on Sundays – and many in August.
 You can’t go to the grocery store, pharmacy, nothing!
-In some touristy areas you may find some stores that are open but majority will still be closed.
+In some touristy areas you may find some stores in Lyon that are open but majority will still be closed.